 Lummus was posthumously awarded the Medal of Honor for his heroism.
 Before he died, he told the field doctor, “Well, doc, the New York Giants lost a mighty good end today,” according to NBC Sports.

-2. NFL player and team coach Tom Landry flew 30 combat missions in a B-17 bomber during World War II.
+2. Tom Landry flew 30 combat missions in a B-17 bomber during World War II while playing sports.

 Tom Landry is considered one of the greatest professional football coaches in NFL history, but before his innovative contributions to the world of football, he was a co-pilot of a B-17 Flying Fortress.
 After playing football in the 1942 season, he joined the Army Air Forces and was later assigned to the 8th Air Force.